 Prior to the GDPR, the Irish High Court held that only material damage was compensable.
 However, Article 82 of the GDPR establishes a right to compensation for a data subject who has suffered either material or non- material damages as a result of the breach.
 Such loss has been difficult to quantify but recent persuasive UK Authorities have ruled that compensation can be awarded for loss of control over personal data, even where there was no pecuniary damage or distress.
 However, in Ireland, it will be necessary to show such loss from a psychological point of view.
 The Irish Courts have repeatedly ruled that upset or distress short of psychiatric injury is not recoverable in tort.
 Therefore, you would have to make a claim through the Personal Injury Assessment Board for a claim for such injury and to do so within 2 years despite the fact that the GDPR statute allows for 6 years.
 It may be the case that any such data used for fraudulent purposes will allow one 6 years to take a case to the Circuit or High Court for material damage.

-If you have been affected, then do not hesitate to contact us on 021 2390620 or email: firstname.lastname@example.org and a member of our specialised privacy and data protection experts will be able to advise you.
+If you have been affected and have been contacted by the HSE, then do not hesitate to contact us on 021 2390620 or email: email@example.com and a member of our specialised privacy and data protection experts will be able to advise you.